NeuPhysics/neutrino/docs/collective/concepts.rst

 1. Matter background
 2. Neutrino background

-   a) sychronized oscillations: neutrino neutrino interaction potential is large compared toordinary oscillation frequencies in vacuum/medium + large asymmetry between neutrino and antineutrino distributions
+   a. sychronized oscillations: neutrino neutrino interaction potential is large compared toordinary oscillation frequencies in vacuum/medium + large asymmetry between neutrino and antineutrino distributions

-   b) bipolar oscillations: neutrino and antineutrino oscillate in opposite directions; non-zero vacuum mixing angle + some conditions of mass hierarchy. neutrino-neutrino interaction ( :math:`\mu=\sqrt{2}G_F n_\nu` ) is larger than vacuum oscillatioin frequency :math:`\omega=\Delta m` . like a torque applys to a top where instabilities happpen as the torque force is too big (top wobbles and flips).
+   b. bipolar oscillations: neutrino and antineutrino oscillate in opposite directions; non-zero vacuum mixing angle + some conditions of mass hierarchy. neutrino-neutrino interaction ( :math:`\mu=\sqrt{2}G_F n_\nu` ) is larger than vacuum oscillatioin frequency :math:`\omega=\Delta m` . like a torque applys to a top where instabilities happpen as the torque force is too big (top wobbles and flips).

-.. admonition:: Ref
+.. admonition:: References
    :class: note

    1. Raffelt, G. & Smirnov, A. `Self-induced spectral splits in supernova neutrino fluxes. <http://journals.aps.org/prd/abstract/10.1103/PhysRevD.74.105010>`_ *Phys.
 Rev. D* **76**, (2007).
 (This paper includes a very brief summary of sychronized and bipolar.)